Nellie’s Sports Bar agrees to $5,000 fine, 7-day liquor license suspension

 An ABRA investigator, Mark Ruiz, reviewed investigation findings before the board Wednesday.

 “A patron was able to enter with a bottle of liquor,” Ruiz said.
-“That bartender notified security… Ultimately in the escort of the individuals involved, out of the establishment, altercations took place between security and patrons and establishment staff on the way out of the exit door.”
+“That bartender notified security. . . .
+Ultimately in the escort of the individuals involved, out of the establishment, altercations took place between security and patrons and establishment staff on the way out of the exit door.”

 The investigation concluded in a report that “multiple assaults occurred inside of the establishment while the licensee was engaged in a method of operation conducive to unlawful conduct,” a violation of D.C. code, ABRA found.

-Nellie’s closed its doors voluntarily for 35 days, fired its security companyand hired a director of community engagement “in an effort to bridge the gap between the business and the community,” Kline said of the bar’s efforts following the incident.
+Nellie’s closed its doors voluntarily for 35 days, fired its security company and hired a director of community engagement “in an effort to bridge the gap between the business and the community,” Kline said of the bar’s efforts following the incident.

 Current employees and new employees now take part in conflict de-escalation training, Kline added.